 The final walk-through might seem like a routine part of the home-buying process, but rushing through it can lead to headaches later.
 Here’s how to make the most of it.

-As you prepare to move into your new home, it’s essential to ensure everything is in good working order before signing off on the purchase.
-This step is known as the final walk-through, and it’s meant to prevent unpleasant surprises on move-in day and beyond.
-To help you prepare for this crucial step, the This Old House Reviews Team has compiled a comprehensive final walk-through checklist.
+As you excitedly prepare to move into your new home, it’s essential to ensure everything is in good working order before signing off on the purchase.
+This step is known as the final walk-through, and it’s meant to help prevent unpleasant surprises on move-in day and beyond.
+To help you prepare our team has compiled a comprehensive final walk-through checklist.

 The final walk-through is an important step in the home-buying process that should not be overlooked.
 It provides the homebuyer with one last chance to inspect the property and ensure that everything is in working order.
 During the final walk-through, the homebuyer and their real estate agent walk through the home together.